kontent-ai/delivery-sdk-net/README.md

 #### Language Fallbacks

 Language fallbacks are configured in your Kontent.ai project.
 The SDK respects these settings automatically.
 If content is not available in the requested language, the SDK returns content according to your fallback configuration.

+In order to ignore language callbacks, you can combine `.WithLanguage` and filtering on `system.language`, setting both to the desired language codename.
+See [Ignoring language fallbacks](https://kontent.ai/learn/develop/hello-world/get-localized-content/typescript#a-ignoring-language-fallbacks) in Kontent.ai documentation for more details.

 #### Get Available Languages